MobileID InApp

 MobileID InApp customers may optionally secure their mobile app using Realtime Application Self Protection (RASP).
 The RASP option is recommended and is offered through the third-party solution Promon Shield, which is offered through the company Promon.

-By applying this layer of protection, you can protect your app against reverse engineering and modification, monitor its runtime behavior, detect whether the app executes in an insecure environment (i.e. on rooted/jailbroken devices) and modify its behavior in real time to interrupt potential attacks.
+By applying this layer of protection, you can protect your app against reverse engineering and modification, monitor its runtime behaviour, detect whether the app executes in an insecure environment (i.e. on rooted/jailbroken devices) and modify its behaviour in real time to interrupt potential attacks.
 The option is available for Android and iOS.

 Promon Shield is integrated as a fully automatic post-compilation step or as an integrated part of building the app with the Android or iOS build systems.
 Signicat will build a specific software package for customers who decide to implement the RASP option.
 Contact Signicat at email@example.com for additional information.

 # Push notification service for Android and iOS

 As part of the MobileID product, Signicat optionally offers a push notification service.
 The service is typically used to bring the user's attention to the mobile device when authentication is initiated on another device (e.g. in a browser on a desktop or laptop) or in other use cases where there is a need to bring the app to the foreground.

 Signicat's push notification service uses Google's FCM service for Android devices and Apple's APNS for iOS devices.
 Customers may also choose to use their own push notification service with MobileID.